yash-ghelani/intrusion-detector/ProjectThing/Documentation.md

 ###### Design

 The circuit design of the device:
+- ESP32-CAM board
-- ESP32-CAM board and FTDI adapter
+- FTDI adapter
 - PIR sensor
 - 3 LED's with resistors